Dalston Eastern Curve Garden

-This hugely popular, capital-wide annual festival of architecture celebrates its twenty-third anniversary in 2015 and takes place over the weekend of September 19 and 20.
+This hugely popular, capital-wide annual festival of architecture celebrates its twenty-fourth anniversary in 2016 and takes place over the weekend of September 17 and 18.
 The festival allows access to hundreds of buildings not normally open to the public – private homes, government buildings, historic sites, educational establishments and many others.

 This year the festival has added more than 200 new London venues including the Brutalist Salters' Hall next to the Barbican and Brentford's 'floating high street'.
 Old favourites Tower 42 and the Gherkin are back on this year's programme.
 Most will be open to all on a walk-up basis, but around ten per cent will require advance booking.

 Check out our Open House 2016 highlights

 - 5 star:7